 1963 Porsche 356B Cabriolet

-A new arrival to our Monterey Showroom is this 1963 Porsche 356 B Cabriolet.
+Available for viewing at our Monterey Showroom is this 1963 Porsche 356 B Cabriolet.
 Tastefully presented in a coveted paint and interior scheme of Slate Grey over Red Leather interior, this 1600 Reutter built Cab is gorgeous from every angle.

 Accompanied with its Porsche Certificate of Authenticity, the following information was provided with Chassis no. 158564: